CumulusNetworks/docs/content/cumulus-linux-37/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{%notice note%}}

 - For Broadcom switches with ports that support 100G speeds, you *cannot* have more than 128 logical ports.
+- Port ganging is not supported on Mellanox switches with the Spectrum ASIC.
 - Mellanox switches with the Spectrum ASIC have a limit of 64 logical ports.
 64-port Broadcom switches with the Tomahawk2 ASIC have a limit of 128 total logical ports.
 If you want to break ports out to 4x25G or 4x10G, you must configure the logical ports as follows:
   - You can only break out odd-numbered ports into four logical ports.
   - You must disable the next even-numbered port.
 For example, if you break out port 11 into four logical ports, you must disable port 12.